Avarile/dashboard/README.md

    2. so the design of the "Add Payment Modal" should generate an Obj that can be pushed into the paymentDetail Array

 3. Problem: How should I solve the problem of "Clicked the Edit Button, then How should I navigate to Edit page?
 Or do I really need a Edit page?
+   1. solved: REMEMBER NEVER TRUST ASYNC funcs to useEffect but eventHandlers and Promises.

+#### 9/May/2022

+I have go through the project throughly again, and re-configured the router, pageindex, and inited lots of files.
+The project is expanded so the rest of it can start to be built.

+1. Created and set up them in the PageIndex and router.
+2. finished the